 Andy Stein is a civil litigator and seasoned trial attorney in Hedrick Gardner’s Charlotte office.
-During his tenure, he has defended companies and individuals in many diverse matters including long-term care, motor vehicle and trucking accidents, products liability, and other catastrophic injury cases.
+During his tenure, he has defended companies and individuals in many diverse matters including asbestos exposure, long-term care, motor vehicle and trucking accidents, products liability, and catastrophic injury cases.
 Andy is licensed to practice in both North and South Carolina, and has tried cases to jury verdict in North Carolina Superior and District courts, Federal District Court, and argued before the North Carolina Court of Appeals.

 Andy takes a great pride in representing his clients through the legal process.
 “When a client has been sued they are worried, anxious, and in some cases feel like their life has been turned upside down,” he says.
 “I give my clients a voice, and my best memories in this business are simply receiving a hug of gratitude from clients after resolving their case at mediation or obtaining a successful trial result.”